-…which would be very dull to write about almost impossible to photograph.
-If I wanted to bore the dear readers of this blog I might as well blog about unpacking from that road trip to the Delaware Bay that I took two weeks ago:
+If I wanted to bore the dear readers of this blog, I would blog about unpacking from that road trip to the Delaware Bay that I took two weeks ago:

 Which I have not yet actually fully un-packed from.
 Yes, when I go on a car trip I haul out my biggest, ugliest suitcase and pack it with my own comforter and pillows because I do not use hotel blankets and pillows.
 Ew.
 Ew.
 Ewwwwwwwwww.
-(See: above, re: chewing on pens, pencils, etc.).
 As you can see, when Penelope decides that this un-packed suitcase is her new favorite place to nap well, then, that suitcase stays un-packed until it becomes a hazard to life and limb (I’ve already tripped over it once, in the dark, when I forgot that there was a big stonking suitcase in the doorway between the dining room and the living room).

 And we all know that as long as Lickety and/or Taffy and Cindy are hovering nearby, dying to take their own turn on this amazing new fabulously comfortable napping hot spot, Penelope will never, never relinquish control of the big stonking suitcase, which will probably rot in this corner of the livingroom before I have the heart to take it way from her.
 (See: nice Empire-style chair, above, re: how I let these cats re-purpose every object in this house including, now, suitcases.)
 Which reminds me: